Cleaning Up Oil and Hazardous Chemical Spills

 WORKING TO RAISE INTERNATIONAL STANDARDS:

 In June of last year, a partnership was formed with a team of Canadian environmental engineers and scientists to advance oil pollution cleanup standards in Canada.
-LAEO U.S. Senior SVP Operations, Diane Wagenbrenner, participated in three days of collaborative meetings held to raise understanding re advanced bioremediation techniques for oil spill and hazardous waste removal, including a conference with several senior scientists with the National Research Council Laboratory in Montreal.
+TEO U.S. Senior SVP Operations, Diane Wagenbrenner, participated in three days of collaborative meetings held to raise understanding re advanced bioremediation techniques for oil spill and hazardous waste removal, including a conference with several senior scientists with the National Research Council Laboratory in Montreal.

 In August the Environmental Ministry of Canada announced what we believe to be a de-facto endorsement of toxic chemical dispersant use in their country’s oil spill response plans.
 Several major oil companies are expanding their offshore deep-water drilling production and submitted the antiquated oil spill response plans already scientifically proven ineffective on earlier spills.
-LAEO U.S. submitted a better plan to the Ministry, which, if implemented, would not only put into responders’ hands the ability to rapidly clean up future oil spills, but would increase profits for oil industry shareholders through the prevention of both human health risks and natural resource destruction, and the subsequent fines and lawsuits.
+TEO U.S. submitted a better plan to the Ministry, which, if implemented, would not only put into responders’ hands the ability to rapidly clean up future oil spills, but would increase profits for oil industry shareholders through the prevention of both human health risks and natural resource destruction, and the subsequent fines and lawsuits.

 See our plan here: http://theearthorganization.org/laeo-sends-oil-spill-response-caution-environment-canada/ to protect the Canadian coastline.